Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 anvi-setup-kegg-data -D -T 5

-To preserve KEGG data that you already have set up for whatever reason, the new snapshot or download can be placed in a non-default location using the option, --kegg-data-dir
+To preserve KEGG data that you’ve already set up for whatever reason, the new snapshot or download can be placed in a non-default location using the option, --kegg-data-dir

 .